How does a decision to spay or neuter connect to canine arthritis?

 The development of cancer is multifactorial, including genetic and environmental influences.
 Recently, there has been evidence suggesting that gonadectomy is associated with an increased risk of certain tumors in dogs.
 The cause and effect relationship is not yet known, as all published studies at this time are retrospective and correlative.
 However, further research is indicated.

-Currently, the available evidence suggests the following tumors may be increased in spayed dogs compared to intact female dogs:
+Currently, the available evidence suggests the following tumors may be increased in spayed dogs of certain breeds compared to intact female dogs:

 Benefits of Gonadectomy: Males